menu

 While red typically plays an aggressive role in cube, Izzet decks are able to temper red's arsenal of burn spells and 2-for-1 creatures into a powerful control strategy with some help from blue.

-Many of red's burn spells like Burst Lightning and Flametongue Kavu can destroy creatures with 4 or less toughness, but it has a harder time dealing with creatures bigger than that, with only X-spells like Delayed Blast Fireball can destroy opposing titans and dragons.
-Cards like Control Magic and Agent of Treachery can help red decks deal with those creatures, and blue's plethora of cheap card advantage and selection help decks quickly find burn spells to destroy smaller creatures.
+Many of red's burn spells like Burst Lightning and Flametongue Kavu can destroy creatures with 4 or less toughness, but it has a harder time dealing with creatures bigger than that, with only X-spells like Fireball can destroy opposing titans and dragons.
+Cards like Control Magic and Treachery can help red decks deal with those creatures, and blue's plethora of cheap card advantage and selection help decks quickly find burn spells to destroy smaller creatures.

 Blue's array of counterspells can also deal with anything that isn't a creature or an artifact, as permanents like enchantments are difficult for red to remove from play.
 Red can deal with planeswalkers through burn spells like Lightning Bolt, but being able to prevent a planeswalker from even being able to use any ability is extremely nice for an Izzet deck.